josmar-crwdstffng/angular/aio/content/guide/i18n-common-prepare.md

 </code-example>

 Use the `i18n` attribute to mark a static text message in your component templates for translation.
-Place it on every element tag that contains fixed text you want to translate.
+Place it on every element that contains fixed text you want to translate.

 <div class="alert is-helpful">